 The ZWO ASI294 MC Pro is a remarkably capable one-shot-color CMOS camera for deep sky astrophotography.
 Whether you use it for broadband true-color images on a moonless night or ultra-long-exposure images using your favorite narrowband filter – this camera can produce insanely beautiful images.

-This is easily one of the best color cameras I have ever used for astrophotography, and my go-to choice for a night of deep sky imaging.
-Over the past 6 months, I have used this camera extensively through a number of telescopes in the backyard and beyond.
+This is easily one of the best color cameras I have ever used for astrophotography and my go-to choice for a night of deep-sky imaging.
+Over the past year, I have used this camera extensively through a number of telescopes in the backyard and beyond.

 Here is a taste of what the ASI294MC Pro can do: